Agent swarms: cooperation and coordination under stringent communications constraint: Multi-agent model

-As discussed above, we have that ${\Aknow}^a_j$ is a property of agent $a$, but is not known by the agent.
-In contrast, an agent's transmission rates ${\Trate}^a_i$ are known (and usable) by $a$.
-However, whether parameters such as $\gamma$ or ${\Akmin}$ are agent knowns, or agent properties, or unknowns, will depend on how we envisage the model of agent loss and message transmission.
-Nevertheless, since ${\Aknow}^a_j$ is only an agent property and not known, it seems reasonable to decide likewise that $\gamma$ is also (at best) only a property, but it it were (e.g.) dependent on the environment, might not even be that.
+As discussed above, {and as indcated in fig. \ref{fig-venndiagram},} we have that ${\Aknow}^a_i$ is a property of the agent $a$ model, but that agent $a$ is not aware of ${\Aknow}^a_j$.
+In contrast, an agent should be aware of its choices or settings for transmission rates ${\Trate}^a_i$, so these would be usable in decision making.
+However, whether parameters such as $\gamma$ or ${\Akmin}$ {are agent properties that the agent is aware of, agent properties that are unknown, or even parameters entirely unrelated to the agent description, will depend on how we envisage the model of agent loss and message transmission.
+Nevertheless, since an agent $a$ is unaware of the agent property ${\Aknow}^a_j$, it seems reasonable to decide likewise that $\gamma$ is also (at best) only an (unknown) agent property.
+However, if $\gamma$ were (e.g.) dependent on the environment, it might not even be considered an agent property.}

-This distinction between the model's abstractions and an agent's actual knowledge or beliefs -- whatever they might be -- means that to implement a generalisable communications tactic we must avoid reliance on our model's abstractions, and instead use only known or measurable quantities.
+This distinction between the model's abstractions and an agent's actual awareness or beliefs -- whatever they might be -- means that to implement a generalisable communications tactic we must avoid reliance on our model's abstractions, and instead use only quantities that an agent is aware of, can measure, or believes.